Climate Emergency Network: Changing the way we work together

 - the Climate Emergency Interactive - a teaching tool to prompt conversations about the climate emergency and what we can do about it, both politically and creatively

 - a draped display of 3 60 foot banners by Studio Orta (Fabulae Naturae) which hung at the Granary Building.
 This highlighted species loss in the UK

 - Earth Quest.
 An eco-inspired journey across the Barbican centre to explore the role of creativity in climate action

 - a series of collective experiences in the name of social and ecological justice for Earth Day

 - a social impact evaluation of Earth Day: Appetite for Justice (PDF 4.9MB) with Doc Society

-- market stall takeovers at Kings Cross' Canopy Market, presenting a host of designers and artists who support socially-minded, environmentally driven design.
+- market stall takeovers at Kings Cross' Canopy Market.
+These presented designers and artists who support socially-minded, environmentally driven design.

-We've developed partnerships and collaborations with organisations across arts and culture, civil society, higher education, and scientific research sectors.
+We've developed partnerships and worked with organisations across arts and culture, civil society, higher education, and scientific research sectors.
 This includes:

 - Glasgow School of Art

 - The Barbican Centre